 Importance of Stakeholder Identification

-Projects that come to a successful end most often achieved with fulfilling the requirements of stakeholders.
+It is obvious that projects that come to a successful end most often achieved by fulfilling the requirements of stakeholders.
 Stakeholder’s participation and expectations are not the same within a project.
-Also, their degree of involvement and influence are different.
-For that reason, it is very important to identify, classify and manage stakeholders for a successful end.
+Also, their degree of involvement and influence is different.

 Stakeholder Identification Process

-Below stakeholder identification techniques and exercise may be helpful for identifying stakeholders within a project.
+Below stakeholder identification techniques and exercises may be helpful for identifying stakeholders within a project.

 Review the Project Documents